Best of Snowulf 2011

 - #2 — Optimizing Windows 7 for Netbooks — Jon — 7.4% Total page views — This was one of several articles, again from way back in 2009, when John and I were both setting up Win7 powered netbooks (mine has since died, I think John still uses his though Editor’s note: sadly, mine is also dead).
 There has been some back and forth on what makes for the absolute best netbook performance tweaks, but this article provided a good base for people, and shall continue to do so until we go metro.

-- #1 – Adding a Roku to a Logitech Harmony Remote – John – 8% Total page views – I haven’t been able to claim Snowulf as “My blog” for many years.
+- #1 — <a href=”/2010/08/30/adding-a-roku-to-a-logitech-harmony-remote/” [blog] Adding a Roku to a Logitech Harmony Remote">Adding a Roku to a Logitech Harmony Remote — John — 8% Total page views — I haven’t been able to claim Snowulf as “My blog” for many years.
 John does a lot of work for little recognition (He has worked on every. single. article. published since September 2007, which I had to look up on our About Us page, it’s been that long) and I think it is awesome that he gets top article for the year (even though it was written in 2010) by a solid margin.

 Since all but one of the “Top 5 Articles of the year (By Traffic)” were written before 2011, I thought it would be interesting to see what was most popular that was written in 2011.
 Now some might be surprised that most of popular content is from “years ago” but most of Snowulf’s traffic comes from searches.
 We’re an informational site, not an “in the moment” news site.